-Home Field Advantage: The Saint Cradle, which gives an edge to the combat cyborgs because they aren't affected by the huge magic dampening field all around the ship.
+Home Field Advantage: The Saint's Cradle, which gives an edge to the Combat Cyborgs because they aren't affected by the huge magic dampening field all around the ship.

-I Know You Are In There Somewhere Fight: Subaru vs. Ginga, Nanoha vs. Sankt Kaiser Vivio, and Caro and Erio vs. Lutecia.
-Subverted in that talking didn't really help much in either of the cases and the mind controlled parties were only stopped the old-fashioned way - by thorough befriending.
+I Know You Are In There Somewhere Fight: Subaru vs. Ginga, Nanoha vs. Sankt Kaiser Vivio, and Caro and Erio vs. Mind Controlled Lutecia]].
+Subverted in that talking didn't really help much in any of the cases and the mind controlled parties were only stopped the old-fashioned way - by a thorough befriending.
 Hey, it's Nanoha after all.

 Killer Rabbit: Friedrich - Caro's baby silver dragon.
 He looks like a misshapen chicken in his "sealed" form, but you probably don't want him spitting fireballs in your direction.

 Koan: "To defeat someone stronger than you, you must not be weaker than that person."
 This gets a few interpretations, but is never conclusively explained.

 Loophole Abuse: The TSAB doesn't allow too much raw power on the same squad.
 Nanoha, Fate, and Hayate together are way over the stated power limit.
 Their solution is to have power limiters to artificially keep their collective rank under the stated limit.
 See the rest under Power Limiter.